Doomlazer/EQ1-CDR/README.md

 ### Background

 This project is a colaboration with my friend <a href="https://github.com/Thpwg">Threepwang</a> as part of his French translation.
-This patch wouldn't be possilbe without his hard work and dedication to the project.
+He was the driving force behind this project and the patch wouldn't be possilbe without his hard work and dedication.

 "Threepwang and DL at Eluria!
 Threepwang and DL on the water."